vaneseltine/nominally/paper.md

 | vimes, jr. phd, samuel         |       | samuel |        | vimes | jr phd |          |

 `Nominally` is designed for large-scale work.
-We employ `nominally` as part of the construction of data linkage for the UMETRICS dataset of the Institute for Research on Innovation & Science [@UMETRICS2020], which involves processing millions of name records of university employees, grant principal investigators, and published authors.
+We employ `nominally` as part of record linkage in building the UMETRICS data at the Institute for Research on Innovation & Science [@UMETRICS2020], which involves processing millions of name records of university employees, principal investigators, and published authors.

 Multiple open-source Python packages focus on parsing names, including `python-nameparser` [@python-nameparser],